janstrng/Evaluating-IoT-devices/Devices/Framework_2/Dlink_camera.md

 # D-link compact full hd wi-fi camera
 ![DCS-6100LH_A1_Image_side1](https://user-images.githubusercontent.com/98017528/161533654-160684c6-d829-4cdb-a42b-a59a079270e7.png)

+The D-link compact full hd wi-fi camera is an IoT surveilence camera you can use with an application to monitor your house.
+Embedded with the smart camera is also a microphone that is used to record sound where you have placed the device.

 ## Tests
 NOTE: Every criteria with the value of implementation as 'TODO' is not valued.
 The reasoning for this is either time, knowledge or equipment.